TricPham/TricPham.github.io/projects/Hawaii-tour.md

   <img class="ui image" src="../images/sunset_beach.jpg" style="width:650px; height:300px;">
 </div>

 The project was to create a web site for a fake company that offer something, it doesn't matter as long as there was a product to be sold.
 I was in a group of three along side Mason Arakaki and Tyler Bush.
 The criteria was to have a least 6 pages of html and a couple of CSS to make the page look pretty.
-We decided on showcasing the attractions of Oahu with various beachs, hikes and malls
+We decided on showcasing the attractions of Oahu with various beachs, hikes and malls.
+We split up the work evenly 6 pages 3 people done deal, we work together on the css to make sure the layout is consistent.
+Getting the css to work was really diffcult because I have a weird sense of design and tend to mess up on assigning the correct object the correct value.
+It was one of the more enjoyable project I've worked on since it came out looking neat and decent.